binaryphile/docker-redmine/README.md

 When the Redmine process writes to the filesystem, it uses the uid configured in the container.
 From outside the container, the owner of the files is the user on the host with the same uid.
-This may or may not be the uid of your account on the host, so if you have issues with file ownership, you may need to build a custom image with a different uid for the redmine user.
+This may or may not be your account on the host, so if you have issues with file ownership, you may need to build a custom image with a different uid for the redmine user.

-### Docker Linking

-The configuration I've used is to expose the database and Redmine containers on known ports on the host.
-I don't take advantage of the container linking features of Docker 0.7.

 [Redmine]: http://www.redmine.org/
 [Docker]: http://www.docker.io/